facjure/mesh/README.md

 ## Features

 - A grid in a single fn
-- More grids: columnar, container-row-column, fluid-nested-grid, golden-grid
+- Available grids: columnar, container-row-column, fluid-nested-grid, golden-grid
 - Baseline Grid in a single fn
 - Modular Scale in a single fn
+- Viewport Math in a single fn
 - Baseline Typography
-- Viewport Math in a single fn
-- Typography mixins
+- Typography mixins, and responsive utilities with gardener.
-- Responsive utilities for all popular devices
 - Create new DSLs

 ## Quickstart